eliasson/markuseliasson.se/content/article/managing-your-javascript-dependencies.md

 Depending on your project it might be OK not being able to reproduce a previous build.
 But not all organisations move fast and break things, some still work using waterfall process.
 There it is absolutely crucial to be able to reproduce build both during QA and after release for potential emergency corrections.
 Not only do you have to be able to reproduce, you might need to step only a single dependency up or down - how can you guarantee that no other dependency was changed?

-Most of these advice is based on first-hand experience, helping a Swedish govermental organization with their frontend development.
+Most of these advice is based on first-hand experience, helping a Swedish governmental organization with their frontend development.

 ## Use NPM